 Now, none of my cousins come down in the vacations they used to back then.
-Some have started their own family and the others are on the verge of doing so.
-Some are abroad while others toiling in their jobs.
+Some have started their own families and the others are on the verge of doing so.
+Some are abroad while others toiling on their jobs.
 No one has the time to come down and chat over a game of Ludo.

 With every passing year, summer vacations began to acquire to completely different meaning for me.